oliviaweng/acaweb/content/_index.md

 draft: false
 ---

-## Publications
+## Workshop Publications

 1. **Olivia Weng** and Andrew A. Chien.
 Evaluating Achievable Latency and Cost: SSD Latency Predictors.
-In *Proceedings of the Workshop on Accelerated Machine Learning, AccML@HiPEAC: High Performance Embedded Architectures and Compilers, 15th International Conference.* January, 2020.
+In *Workshop on Accelerated Machine Learning (AccML) at High Performance Embedded Architectures and Compilers (HiPEAC)*.
+Bologna, Italy, January 2020.
 [PDF][1]

+## Workshop Extended Abstracts

+1. **Olivia Weng**, Alireza Khodamoradi, and Ryan Kastner.
+Hardware-efficient Residual Networks for FPGAs.
+In *Workshop on System-level Design Methods for Deep Learning on Heterogeneous Architectures at Design, Automation and Test in Europe (DATE)*.
+Grenoble, France, February 2021 (*to appear*).

 [1]: /accml_2020.pdf